uzak/csX114/content.en/docs/Course/04_algorithm.md

 about syntax.
 It bridges the gap between human thinking and actual code.
 Example of Pseudocode:

+```
 Task: Find the largest number in a list.

-```
-(1. Start)
+Input: list of numbers

-2. Initialize a variable Max to the first element of the list.
+1. Initialize a variable Max to the first element of the list.
-3. For each element in the list:
+2. For each element in the list:
     a.
 If the element is greater than Max:
         i.
 Set Max to this element.
-4. Output Max.
+3. Output: Max.
-(5. End)
 ```

 ## Advantages of Using Pseudocode